KaiNorberg/PatchworkOS/README.md

 ## Notable Future Plans

-- Separate the kernel into more and more modules. <- Currently being worked on
 - "Earliest Eligible Virtual Deadline First" style scheduler?
 - Read, write, execute, create permissions.
 - Capability style per-process permissions, as a replacement for per-user permissions, via namespace mountpoints with read/write/execute permissions.